 Ronaldo is the driving force behind his team

 Messi has an advantage over Ronaldo: Messi has won more titles mostly because he plays for a better team, not because he is a better player than Ronaldo.
 Throughout his entire career, Messi played for arguably the best side to ever play the game.
 Unlike Ronaldo’s team experiences, Messi’s Barcelona teammates know each other blindly, since most of them have played together since they were 10 years old, always the same style and formation.
+The move to PSG will be a testing ground for Messi’s effect on a team.

 This is not to say that Ronaldo’s teammates were bad.
 They were great, but just not as great as Messi’s during the majority of his career.
 For example, Messi has played with Neymar (who is arguably the best player following) and Luis Suarez, 2 of the best forwards of the century, and with Xavi Hernandez and Andrés Iniesta, two of the most dominating center-midfielders of our era.
 While Messi has the added value of an unforgettable team, Ronaldo is the driving factor of his.
 Messi is like Tim Duncan of the Spurs, while Ronaldo is like LeBron James in Cleveland.